hunteke/temoa/docs/source/Documentation.rst

    R_p = \sum_{y = 0}^{{LEN}_p} \frac{1}{{(1 + GDR)}^{(P_0 - p - y)}}

+   \\
    \forall p \in P

 \*Parameter: TechLifeFrac (:math:`{TLF}_{p \in P,t \in T,v \in V}`)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The modeler may specify a useful lifetime of a process that means the process will be decommissioned part way through a period.
-Rather than attempt to delineate each year within the period, Temoa makes the choice to average the the total output of the process over the entire period, but limit the available capacity and output of the decommissioning process by the ratio of how long through the period the process is active.
+The modeler may specify a useful lifetime of a process such that the process will be decommissioned part way through a period.
+Rather than attempt to delineate each year within that final period, Temoa makes the choice to average the the total output of the process over the entire period but limit the available capacity and output of the decommissioning process by the ratio of how long through the period the process is active.
 This parameter is that ratio, formally defined as: